Email FacebookTwitterMenu burgerClose thin

 Share

-If you inherit an individual retirement account (IRA) from a spouse, you can treat it like your own IRA or roll it over into a traditional IRA that you already have.
+If you inherit an individual retirement account (IRA) from a spouse, you can treat it like your own IRA or roll it over into a traditional IRA you already have.
 If you are the beneficiary of an IRA inherited from someone other than your spouse, the options are different.
-You can’t roll it over into an existing IRA.
-However, you can transfer it into a new IRA, if you satisfy certain requirements.
+You can’t roll it over into an existing IRA, but you can transfer it into a new IRA if you satisfy certain requirements.
 In either case, failing to follow the rules can result in the IRA being treated as a taxable distribution.

-A financial advisor can guide you as you inherit an IRA or receive another windfall.
-Find a fiduciary advisor today.
+A financial advisor can guide you when you inherit an IRA or receive another windfall.

 Inheriting an IRA From a Spouse